gocom/tr/main/Public/API.md

 # API

-Extract release notes from Markdown formatted changelog document.

-Allows parsing CHANGELOG.md document contents, and extracting release notes from it.
+Search-and-replaces in a string haystack, or translate strings.
 Written in TypeScript, and supports both client-side web browser and Node.js backend usage.

 ## See